anantasharma510/nextjs-projecthub/README.md

 │
 ├── src/
 │   ├── app/
-│   │   ├── <project-name>/
+│   │   ├── <project-name>/              # Frontend code for each project
-│   │   │   ├── page.js
+│   │   │   ├── page.js                  # Main page for the project
-│   │   │   ├── layout.js
+│   │   │   ├── layout.js                # Layout configuration
-│   │   │   └── <frontend-components>/
+│   │   │   └── <frontend-components>/    # Components related to the project
-│   │   └── api/
+│   │   └── api/                          # Backend/API code for each project
-│   │       ├── <project-name>/
+│   │       ├── <project-name>/          # Backend code for the project
-│   │       │   ├── route.js
+│   │       │   ├── route.js             # API route
-│   │       │   └── <backend-functions>/
+│   │       │   └── <backend-functions>/  # Backend functions for the project
 │
-├── public/
-│   └── assets/
+├── public/                             # Public assets like images and fonts │   └── assets/
-src/app/: Contains the individual projects, with frontend code organized within their respective project folders (e.g., blogs, lms, etc.). src/app/api/: Contains the backend/API routes and code specific to each project (e.g., api/blogs). public/: Holds public assets such as images, fonts, and styles.
+src/app/: Contains the individual projects, each with its frontend code organized inside their own folder (e.g., blogs, lms, etc.). src/app/api/: Contains backend/API routes and code specific to each project. public/: Stores public assets such as images, fonts, and other static files.
 Contributing
-We encourage contributions from the community!
+We welcome contributions from the community!
 To contribute:

-Fork the repository: Click the "Fork" button at the top right of this page.
+Fork the repository by clicking the "Fork" button at the top right of the page.

 Clone your fork: